Kroger MCP server

 2. Register your application

-3. Obtain your CLIENT_ID, CLIENT_SECRET, and set your REDIRECT_URI
+3. Get your CLIENT_ID, CLIENT_SECRET, and set your REDIRECT_URI

-The first time you run a tool requiring user authentication, you'll be prompted to authorize your app through your web browser.
+When you first run a tool requiring user authentication, you'll be prompted to authorize your app through your web browser.
+You're only granting permission to your own registered app.

 Installation Options